kraflab/dsda-doom/prboom2/src/mbf21.md

 - Add `MBF21 Bits = X` in the Thing definition.
 - The format is the same as the existing `Bits` field.
 - Example: `MBF21 Bits = LOGRAV+DMGIGNORED+MAP07BOSS1`.
-- Implementations match between DSDA-Doom and Eternity Engine, except for the ripper projectile, which is still TODO.
+- Implementations match between DSDA-Doom and Eternity Engine for labeled flags.

 | DSDA-Doom          | Eternity Engine    | Description                                                                                    |
 |--------------------|--------------------|------------------------------------------------------------------------------------------------|